Instructions

 Critical

-The word "Critical" is also shown next to its vulnerability ID in the Recent Vulnerability Notes section on the JVN top page.
+The word "Critical" is also displayed at the end of the title line in the list of 15 Recent Vulnerability Notes on the JVN top page.

 Overview